If you have been accused of breaching academic integrity, we are here to support and assist you.

 - After the meeting (if taken place), the Academic Integrity Advisor will decide if the student did breach academic integrity or not

-- Students will receive a determination letter outlining if the allegation was upheld or not and what the penalty is (if applicable) – see Part 7 of Ordinance 9 for the table of possible penalties
+- Students will receive a determination letter outlining if the allegation was upheld or not and what the penalty is (if applicable) – see Part 7 of this ordinance for the table of possible penalties

 - Students are also advised of the appeal process and given 10 working dates to submit an appeal